Goodbye….

 All eyes sunk to the floor.
 Mr. Paul stopped.
 The room grew quiet & now….
 He let his eyes dart left.

 “Yeah, I’m going to be moving. …”.
-He felt a punch straight into his chest and the gut absorbed the blow.
+He felt a punch straight into his chest and then his gut absorbed the impactful blow.

 Also….
 I am so proud of each of you.

-By now the moisture that often swelled around the windows of the school area was completely mimicking that of each student in the room.
+By now a moisture, a dampness that often swelled around the windows of the school area was completely encircling the eyes of each student in the room.
 They’d grown tired, not immune to adults leaving them.
+This was not what they hoped to hear from Mr. Paul.

 “Ohhhh…. …”

-A sigh of dread was a synchronous chorus that passed through the room, collapsing on Mr. Paul, sounded by the students.
+A sigh of dread was a synchronous chorus that passed through the room, collapsing on the heavy shoulders of Mr. Paul.